Explore the story of the North East with this flexible online course that can also help you qualify as an official tourist guide.

 You will need access to:

-A computer – PC, laptop or Mac – operating on:
+A computer (PC, laptop or Mac) operating on either:

 - Windows 10 or later

-All our teaching materials are mobile-, smartphone- and tablet-friendly.
-However, you’re likely to need a proper keyboard for completing assignments.
+Most teaching materials are smartphone- and tablet-friendly.
+But we recommend a proper laptop or desktop for completing assignments comfortably.

 Reliable internet access